Karthik150502-2/resizify-images/SETUP_LOCALLY.md

-## Part IV – Working with Gadget locally, and Syncing with Gadget and local code.
+## Part V – Working with Gadget locally, and Syncing with Gadget and local code.

 After you have cloned the repo from github, and checked out to the remote dev branch of the repo.
 You can follow the below step to sync your local code to Gadget, and vice versa, as you make changes ni either one of them.